flakjakk/working-band/docs/source/bestpractise.rst

 You do need to know how much floor area you require for a minimal setup [when you're all on stage and nobody is being side-swiped by the person next to them].
 Discuss the options with the manager / owner.
 Given a logical argument they will usually agree with your requests.

 For a quick setup you have to make sure that everyone has clear access to their part of the stage.
-This means that:

 .. note::